j-moriarti/pDNSf-Hosts-collection/template.md

     PC version: file:///D:/Downloads folder/pDNSf-hosts.txt
     Mobile version: file:///sdcard/Downloads/pDNSf-hosts.txt

-    📌 Use "pDNSf-hosts_no-whitelist.txt.gz" if you want to use the Hosts without applying whitelists.
+    📌 Use "pDNSf-hosts_no-whitelist.txt.gz" if you want to use the Hosts without applying "whitelists" or "redundant subdomains removing".

 </h4>